Internet Deception About Ideal Sleep Positions

 Furthermore, there are no professional medical publications or articles that found positive aspects of sleeping on one’s back for any health problem.
 (As I am going to argue below, supine sleep will gradually destroy even bones and the spine in predisposed individuals.)

 Is there any common mechanism since numerous studies revealed the same adverse impact of supine sleep on very different health troubles?
-Authors of several healthcare publications found the biggest reduction in the oxygenation of the arterial blood for sleeping on one’s back in comparison with lateral sleep (left side or right side) and prone sleep (sleeping on the stomach, chest or belly) (Hjalmarsen & Hykkerud, 2008; Trakada et al, 2003; Szollosi et al, 2006; Fast & Hertz, 1992).
-It is a common finding that reduced oxygen content in the body is the critical factor that leads to the progress of many chronic diseases.
+Authors of several healthcare publications found the biggest reduction in the oxygenation of the arterial blood (nocturnal hypoxemia) for sleeping on one’s back in comparison with lateral sleep (left side or right side) and prone sleep (sleeping on the stomach, chest or belly) (Hjalmarsen & Hykkerud, 2008; Trakada et al, 2003; Szollosi et al, 2006; Fast & Hertz, 1992).
+It is a common finding that reduced oxygen content in the body or nocturnal hypoxemia is the critical factor that leads to the progress of many chronic diseases.

 Furthermore, scientific publications have